bevy-cheatbook/bevy-cheatbook/src/programming/system-order.md

 ## Explicit System Ordering

-The solution is to use system [labels](./labels.md) to explicitly specify the order you want:
+The solution is to use system [labels][cb::label] to explicitly specify the order you want:

 ```rust,no_run,noplayground